 is a joint operational body assisting the Managing Authority and the JMC in carrying out their respective duties.
 The JTS is in charge of the day-to-day operational follow-up and financial management of the projects.
-It is participating in assessment of the Applications.
 The JTS is composed of international staff.
-The JTS is located in Tartu, the Republic of Estonia and hosted by the Enterprise Estonia.
+The JTS is located in Tartu, the Republic of Estonia and hosted by the State Shared Service Centre.
 The JTS has Branch Offices in the Russian Federation located in St. Petersburg and Pskov.
 The JTS informs and supports potential beneficiaries of the Programme in the country where activities are envisaged.